-Across our portfolio, MPHA continued to invest in high-priority repair and modernization projects to the extent possible under our capital funding: projects included roofs, piping, electricity, HVAC, elevators, and security enhancements.
-A summary of 2020 capital activities is found in Section II of this MTW
+Across our portfolio, MPHA continues to invest in high priority repair and modernization projects to the extent possible under our capital funding: projects included roofs, piping, electricity, HVAC, elevators, and security enhancements.
+A summary of 2021capital activities is found in Section II of this MTW Report.